ttyoma/Trivia.NET/README.md

   The client answers questions manually via standard input

 - **automatic (`auto`)**
-  Questions are answered programmatically with perfect accuracy.
-  This mode exists to demonstrate deterministic problem-solving logic.
+  Questions are answered programmatically with perfect accuracy This mode exists to demonstrate deterministic problem-solving logic

 - **AI (`ai`)**
-  Questions are forwarded to a locally running Ollama instance, and the AI’s response is sent directly to the server without post-processing.
+  Questions are forwarded to a locally running Ollama instance, and the AI’s response is sent directly to the server without post-processing

 Note: The AI response is not guaranteed to always be correct

 ## Configuration Notes
-- As mentioned before, server and client behavior is configurable via JSON files.
+- As mentioned before, server and client behavior is configurable via JSON files
 - All textual output (questions, feedback, leaderboards etc.) can be modified without altering the source code
 - This allows for easier experimentation with pacing, difficulty, wording, localizations etc.
 -